kian3158/Tournament-Organizer/README.md

 ![CI](https://github.com/kian3158/Tournament-Organizer/actions/workflows/ci.yml/badge.svg)

-Run tournaments with all of your 2 friends.

 A web app for running game-night and esports tournaments.
 Make a tournament, add players, pick a format, and click the winner as each game finishes.
 It builds the bracket, keeps score, and pushes updates live to anyone watching.

-I built it to actually use with friends (online and in person), and to have a real full-stack project to point at.

 ## Formats